 The disposition of this rattlesnake varies from individual to individual.
 Some will try to defend themselves vigorously by coiling, sounding their rattles, jerking their head, and striking at any movement.
 Others remain motionless and try to escape only when touched by a stick or snake hook.
 The sound of the vibrating rattle is a faint buzz, like the sound of a grasshopper, and can be heard for only about a yard away.

 Similar species: Three other rattlesnakes are known from Missouri.
 The timber rattlesnake (Crotalus horridus) occurs statewide; adults are 3 to 5 feet long and have large rattles.
 Our other two rattlesnakes are massasaugas; they are rare and only found in northern Missouri.

-Length: 15 to 20 inches.
+Length: typically 15 to 20 inches; possibly up to 33 inches.
 This is one of the smallest species of rattlesnakes in North America.

 Extreme southern Missouri along the border with Arkansas, and in the eastern Missouri Ozarks and St. Francois Mountains.